AtanasovAtanas/pb-interactive-java/EN/11-While-Loop-Exercise/04-Problem.md

 ```
 [/code-editor]
 [task-description]
-# description
+# Description
 Ani goes to her home town after being a long time abroad.

 When she comes home, she sees her grandmother\'s library and remembers her favourite book.

-Help Ani writing a program in which Ani enters the name of the **book** she\'s searching for (**String**) and the **capacity** of the library (**integer**). **Until** Ani finds her favourite book **or** doesn\'t check all books in the library, the program have to reads every time the name of the next book on a separate line.
+Help Ani writing a program in which Ani enters the name of the **book** she\'s searching for (**String**) and the **capacity** of the library (**integer**).

+**Until** Ani finds her favourite book **or** doesn\'t check all books in the library, the program have to reads every time the name of the next book on a separate line.

 # Input

-- First line of input is the name of the book Ani's searching for - String
+- First line of input is the name of the book Ani's searching for - string
 - Second line is the capacity of the library - integer
-- On every nex line - name of book from library - String
+- On every nex line - name of book from library - string

 # Output
 - If Ani **does not** find the book, print **two** lines:
   - "The book you search is not here!"
   - "You checked \{count\} books."
 - If Ani **finds** the book, print a **single** line:
   - "You checked \{count\} books and found it."

 # Example
 | **Input** | | **Output** |
 | --- | --- | --- |
 | Troy | | You checked 2 books and found it. |